 Project: Oliver published five, long-form articles in Newsroom on the state of some of Aotearoa’s mental health facilities in June 2021.
 The articles represented views from both people who had used mental health services and those working within them, and sparked further media coverage and calls for an inquiry into mental health units across the country.

-Project: A Mother’s Cry is a three-part multimedia series investigating the high rates of Pasifika perinatal distress in New Zealand, and why so few people seek help.
-The series was published on Radio New Zealand.
+Project: A Mother’s Cry is a three-part multimedia series investigating the high rates of Pasifika post-natal distress in New Zealand, and why so few people seek help.
+The series was published on Radio New Zealand’s online platform and radio networks in 2021.

 Murphy and Susan Strongman